Lecture Notes in Cosmology

 {\rightskip = 3truepc\leftskip = 3truepc {\it Humans are good, she knew, at discerning subtle patterns that are really there, but equally so at imagining them when they are altogether absent} 0.10 in \centerline{\it ---Carl Sagan, Contact} 0.20 in}

-Latin indices (e.g. $i$, $j$, $k$) run over the three spatial coordinates and assume values $1$, $2$, $3$.
-In a Cartesian coordinate system we shall use $x^1 \equiv x$, $x^2 \equiv y$ and $x^3 \equiv z$.\\ Greek indices (e.g. $\mu$, $\nu$, $\rho$) run over the four spacetime coordinates and assume values $0$, $1$, $2$, $3$, with $x^0$ being the time coordinate.\\ Repeated high and low indices are summed unless otherwise stated, i.e. $x^\mu y_\mu \equiv \sum_{\mu = 0}^4x^\mu y_\mu$ or $x^i y_i \equiv \sum_{i = 0}^3x^i y_i$.
-Repeated spatial indices are also summed, whether one is high and the other is low or not, i.e. $x_i y_i \equiv \sum_{i = 0}^3x_i y_i$.\\ The signature employed for the metric is $(-,+,+,+)$.\\ Spatial 3-vectors are indicate in boldface, e.g. $\textbf{v}$.\\ The unit vector corresponding to any 3-vector $\textbf{v}$ is denoted with a hat, i.e. $\hat v \equiv \textbf{v}/|\textbf{v}|$, where $|\textbf{v}|$ is the modulus of the 3-vector $\textbf{v}$ defined as $|\textbf{v}|^2 = \delta_{ij}v^iv^j$ with $\delta_{ij}$ being the usual Kronecker delta.\\ A dot over any quantity denotes the derivation with respect to the cosmic time, denoted with $t$, of that quantity, whereas a prime denotes derivation with respect to the conformal time, denoted with $\eta$.\\ The operator $\nabla^2$ is the usual Laplacian operator in the Euclidian space, i.e. $\nabla^2 \equiv \delta^{ij}\partial_i\partial_j$, where $\partial_\mu$ is used as a shorthand for the partial derivative with respect the coordinate $x^\mu$.\\ Except on vector and tensor, a $0$ subscript means that a time-dependent quantity is evaluated today, i.e. at $t = t_0$ or $\eta = \eta_0$ where $t_0$ and $\eta_0$ represent the age of the universe in the cosmic time or in the conformal time.\\ The subscripts $b$, $c$, $\gamma$ and $\nu$ put on matter quantities such as density and pressure refer to baryons, cold dark matter, photons and neutrinos, respectively.
-Subscripts $m$ and $r$ refer to matter and radiation, in general.\\ With $k$ is denoted the comoving wavenumber.\\ From Chapter~\ref{Chap:CosmoPertTheory} on natural units $\hbar = c = 1$ shall be employed.\\ When employing the spherical coordinate system, the azimuthal coordinate is denoted with $\phi$.
-A scalar field is denoted with $\varphi$.
+Latin indices ($i,j,k,\dots$) run over the three spatial coordinates and take values $1$, $2$, and $3$.
+In a Cartesian coordinate system, we use $x^1 \equiv x$, $x^2 \equiv y$, and $x^3 \equiv z$.\\ Greek indices ($\mu,\nu,\rho,\dots$) run over the four spacetime coordinates and take values $0$, $1$, $2$, $3$, with $x^0$ being the time coordinate.\\ Repeated high and low Greek indices are summed over their values, unless otherwise stated: $x^\mu y_\mu \equiv \sum_{\mu = 0}^3x^\mu y_\mu$.
+Repeated Latin indices are always summed; for example, $x_i y_i \equiv \sum_{i = 1}^3x_i y_i$.\\ The signature used for the metric is $(-,+,+,+)$.\\ 3-vectors are indicated in boldface, for example $\textbf{v}$.\\ The unit vector corresponding to any 3-vector $\textbf{v}$ is denoted with a hat; that is, $\hat v \equiv \textbf{v}/|\textbf{v}|$, where $|\textbf{v}|$ is the modulus of the 3-vector $\textbf{v}$, defined as $|\textbf{v}|^2 = \delta_{ij}v^iv^j$, with $\delta_{ij}$ being the usual Kronecker delta.\\ The cosmic time is denoted by $t$, and the conformal time is denoted by $\eta$.\\ A dot over any quantity denotes the derivative of that quantity with respect to cosmic time.
+The prime of any quantity denotes the derivative of that quantity with respect to the conformal time.\\ The operator $\nabla^2$ is the Laplacian operator in Euclidean space: $\nabla^2 \equiv \delta^{ij}\partial_i\partial_j$, where $\partial_\mu$ is used as a shorthand for the partial derivative with respect to the coordinate $x^\mu$.\\ Except for vectors and tensors, a $0$ subscript indicates that a time-dependent quantity is evaluated today, i.e., at $t = t_0$ or $\eta = \eta_0$, where $t_0$ and $\eta_0$ represent the age of the universe in cosmic time or in conformal time.\\ The subscripts $b$, $c$, $\gamma$, and $\nu$ attached to matter quantities such as density and pressure refer to baryons, cold dark matter, photons, and neutrinos, respectively.
+The subscripts $m$ and $r$ refer to matter and radiation, respectively.\\ The comoving wavenumber is denoted as $k$.\\ Starting from Chapter~\ref{Chap:CosmoPertTheory}, natural units $\hbar = c = 1$ are employed.\\ The azimuthal coordinate is denoted by $\phi$.
+A scalar field is denoted by $\varphi$.\\